PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/CurryHunter.md

 ## Program Description

-This program will endlessly cook curry, and it will catch the Pokémons coming to your camp.
+This program will endlessly cook curry, and it will catch the Pokémon coming to your camp.
 It doesn't stop on a shiny, so you will need to check all the Pokémons in your boxes once you stop the program.

-An entiere run (cooking curry + attracting the Pokémon) takes around 2mins 30 seconds.
+An entire run (cooking curry + attracting the Pokémon) takes around 2 mins 30 seconds.
 With Charizard class curry, you are supposed to have a 1 in 4 chance of getting a curry encounter (assuming you follow the Setup regarding your team).
 In addition to that, curry encounters are really likely to be full odds.
 Thus, the average time of a curry hunt is around 28 days.

->Disclaimer : due to the fact that the program is the same for all the locations, it may not attract the curry Pokémon all the time
+> Disclaimer : due to the fact that the program is the same for all the locations, it may not attract the curry Pokémon all the time

 **Do not Cook curry in the wild area.
 You can't get any curry Pokémon to spawn in the wild area.**